project-fifo/docs/general/installation.md

 }
 ```

-Next we create our FiFo JSON payload file and save it incase we need to reinstall again at a later stage.
+Next we create our FiFo JSON payload file and save it in case we need to reinstall again at a later stage.

 ```bash
 cd /opt